 In 2000, we commemorated the 200th anniversary of the Baptist witness in the Salisbury area.
 The founder of the Baptist work here was Rev. Joseph Crandall, who was born in Tiverton, Rhode Island in 1772.

 He came with his family as a small boy to Chester, Nova Scotia.
 As a young man he commenced preaching in several communities in Nova Scotia and later in New Brunswick.
-After he was ordained in Sackville, he preached in numerous locations along the Saint John River valley as far as Woodstock.
-Many Baptist churches in New Brunswick can claim Rev Crandall as their founder, including our own, where you can find that come of his ancestors still hold membership among us.
+After he was ordained in Sackville, he preached in numerous location along the Saint John River valley as far as Woodstock.
+Many Baptist churches in New Brunswick can claim Rev. Crandall as their founder, including our own, where you can find that come of his ancestors still hold membership among us.

-He served as the pastor of the Baptist congregation in Salisbury for an amazing 58 years until his death in early 1858.
+He served as the pastor of the Salisbury congregation for an amazing 58 years until his death in 1858.
 He is buried in the pioneers Cemetery, just across the river where the original church building stood.
 The Baptist work in Salisbury began in 1800.

 The first church building was a log cabin located on the Salisbury back road.
 This served as the house of worship for the people from a large radius for many years.
 It was around 1879 that as second structure was built in close proximity to where the pioneer cemetery is located.
-A few years later when Salisbury was more settled on the other side of the river, the third church was built.
-It was located between our present church structure and the land we recently purchased from the St. Judes Roman Catholic Church.
-This became more familiarly known as the church hall after our present church was built in 1901.
-The hall was used for overflow Sunday school space, for staging Sunday school concerts and other community events.
+A few years later, with Salisbury settling more on the other side of the river, the third church was built, located close to where the structure now sits.
+This became more familiarly know as the church hall after our present church was built in 1901.
+The hall was used for overflow Sunday School space, staging Sunday School concerts and other community events.
 In times of urgent need school classes were conducted there.

 Part of the present church (original section) was dedicated in a special service on the 2nd of June 1901.
 In a newspaper account of that day, it was reported that there were three services with very eloquent preaching and large attendance.
 The music provided by a 16 voice choir.